GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-intro/tutorial.md

   export PROJECT=<your-project-id>
 ```

-Click the **Continue** button to move to the next step.

-## Set your project in the Cloud Shell and create an API Key

-First, run the following command to ensure that the Cloud Shell is using the correct GCP project:
+Now run the following command to ensure that the Cloud Shell is using the correct GCP project:

 ```bash
   gcloud config set project $PROJECT
 ```

+## Create and store an API Key

-Next, since we'll be using curl to send a request to the Vision API, we'll need to generate an API key to pass in our request URL.
+We'll be using curl to send a request to the Vision API, and we'll need to generate an API key to pass in our request URL.

 > **Note**: If you've already created an API key in this project during one of the other Cloud Shell tutorials, you can just use the existing key— you don't need to create another one.
 Just be sure to set the `API_KEY` environment variable with your existing key as described below.